 Dr. James has worked to develop the CMS Equity Plan to Improve Quality in Medicare, an initiative focusing on helping individuals understand their coverage, connect to care, and increase the collection and reporting of health disparities data.
 Dr. James was a member of the National Academy of Medicine Roundtable on the Promotion of Health Equity until 2019, and was as co-led the creation of the CMS Rural Health Strategy.

-This week on Rural Health Leadership Radio, we are celebrating our third anniversary!
+It's our third anniversary!
 We are celebrating with our intern, Sydney, and having a conversation about what she has learned in her time with RHLR!
 Sydney is a Master of Healthcare Administration student at the University of South Florida, and has been with RHLR since May.

 “We should focus on consistently chipping away at our problems and always look for improvement.”